xcfem/xc/readme.txt

 The main capabilities of the program:

 - Geometry modeling and mesh generation tools.
-- 1D, 2D and 3D elements.
+- OD, 1D, 2D and 3D elements.
 - Linear and non-linear analysis, static and dynamic.
-- Fiber section models (modelization of RC members,...)
+- Fiber section models (modelization of RC members,...).
-- Activation an deactivation of elements (construction phases,...)
+- Activation an deactivation of elements (construction phases,...).
-- Tools for implementing structural codes (Eurocodes, ACI, AISC,...) verifications (in progress...)
+- Tools for implementing structural codes (Eurocodes, ACI, AISC,...) verifications (in progress...).
-- Interface with Salome (in progress...)
+- Interface with Salome (in progress...).
+- Interface with SCIA Engineering (in progress...).